lanmarc77/esp-audio-book-player/README.md

 or sleep timer.
 A bookmark is a file in the SPIFFS.
 The name of the file is an MD5 hash constructed from the directory name of the audio book.
 Inside the bookmark the listening position is stored and the file name that was currently played.

 Depending on the length of the file name bookmarks take more or less space in SPIFFS.
 On average 1kb can be assumed.
 This means around 500 bookmarks can be stored.
 Deleting individual bookmarks is not possible.
+To delete all bookmarks one can use the overall reset procedure or starting with firmware v00.00.08 the global settings menu, sub menu delete bookmarks.
-But by using the reset procedure all bookmarks can be deleted.
-The off screen displays the usage of the SPIFFS in percent.
+The powering off screen displays the usage of the SPIFFS in percent and the number of bookmarks.
-There is an automatic house keeping implemented.
-If the SPIFFS usage level is above 75% the SD card and the bookmarks are scanned.
-If there are bookmarks for which no fitting directory on the SD card exists this bookmark is deleted.
-This house keeping is based on the use case that SD cards are being swapped and around 500 audio books is the average on one of the SD cards.
+There is also an automatic bookmark deletion procedure implemented.
+If the SPIFFS usage level is above 75% the currently used SD card and the bookmarks are scanned and compared.
+If there are bookmarks in the SPIFFS for which no fitting directory on the SD card exists this bookmark is deleted.
+This house keeping idea is based on the use case that SD cards are being rewritten over and over with new audio books where the old ones are deleted.
+Ideally for this use case one should never be needed to manually delete old bookmarks.

 Manual bookmarks are not supported.
 Mainly because I personally never needed them but also because house keeping gets much more complicated as well as a method of jumping to different bookmarks inside the same audio book must be implemented.